Barriers and Opportunities

 - Current financial resources are neither available nor forthcoming at the global or national levels.
 Clearly policies and investment opportunities have been inadequate to the task of enabling acceptable housing delivery worldwide.
 New strategies, partnerships, incentives, and resource flows are required.

-- In October 2016, the global community will come together in Quito, Ecuador in the United Nations-convened conference on housing and urban development, Habitat III.
-One of the outcomes of Habitat III will be a New Urban Agenda that will guide urban development in the foreseeable future.
+- In October 2016, the global community came together in Quito, Ecuador in the United Nations-convened conference on housing and urban development, Habitat III.
+One of the outcomes of Habitat III was the adoption of the New Urban Agenda, a document that will guide urban development in the foreseeable future.

-- The United Nations specialist agency in the area of housing and urban development, UN-Habitat, has issued a call for “Housing at the Centre” of the New Urban Agenda.
+- The United Nations specialist agency in the area of housing and urban development, UN-Habitat, has issued a call for “Housing at the Centre” in the implementation of the New Urban Agenda.

 - The United Nations estimates that housing for two billion additional people will be needed by 2030.